 Abnormal Thyroid Function Tests: Dose‐dependent decreases in serum T3 and T4 (free and total) values have been observed in patients taking APTIOM.
 These changes were not associated with other abnormal thyroid function tests suggesting hypothyroidism.
 Abnormal thyroid function tests should be clinically evaluated.

-Adverse Reactions: The most frequently reported adverse reactions in patients receiving APTIOM as adjunctive therapy at doses of 800 mg or 1200 mg (≥4% and ≥2% greater than placebo) were dizziness, somnolence, nausea, headache, diplopia, vomiting, fatigue, vertigo, ataxia, blurred vision, and tremor.
-Adverse reactions in monotherapy studies were generally similar to those observed and attributed to APTIOM in adjunctive therapy studies.
+Most Common Adverse Reactions: The most common adverse reactions in adult patients receiving APTIOM (≥4% and ≥2% greater than placebo) were dizziness, somnolence, nausea, headache, diplopia, vomiting, fatigue, vertigo, ataxia, blurred vision, and tremor.
+Adverse reactions in pediatric patients are similar to those seen in adult patients.

 Some adverse reactions occur more frequently when patients take APTIOM adjunctively with carbamazepine.
 When APTIOM and carbamazepine are taken concomitantly, the dose of APTIOM or carbamazepine may need to be adjusted based on efficacy and tolerability.
 APTIOM should not be taken as an adjunctive therapy with oxcarbazepine.
 For patients taking other enzyme‐inducing AEDs (i.e., phenobarbital, phenytoin, and primidone), higher doses of APTIOM may be needed.